rjmurillo/moq.autocomplete/README.md

 ![](https://github.com/Litee/moq.autocomplete/blob/master/media/variable-name-suggestion.png)

-#### Moq: Suggest existing mocks into constructors
+#### Suggest existing mocks into constructors

 ![](https://github.com/Litee/moq.autocomplete/blob/master/media/suggest-existing-mocks.png)

 ## How to install:

-* (Option 1) Install "moq.autocomplete" NuGet package into test projects.
+* (Option 1) Install "Moq.Autocomplete" NuGet package into test projects.
 Con: Extension will work for specific projects only.
 Pro: It will be available for all project developers automatically.
-* (Option 2) Install "moq.autocomplete" extension into Visual Studio.
+* (Option 2) Install "Moq.Autocomplete" extension into Visual Studio.
 Con: Every developer must install extension manually.
-Pro: It works for all your projects. *Option is temporary unavailable because of problems at Visual Studio Market web site.*
+Pro: It works for all your projects.